stjordanis/terra-docs-old/docs/intro.md

 Welcome to the official Terra documentation.

+- [**Columbus-3 Mainnet**]() is the latest iteration of the Terra blockchain network and brings many new features and breaking changes, requiring a hard fork.
+Learn what's new and how to upgrade there.

 - [**Terra Protocol**]() presents a high-level overview of how the Terra decentralized stablecoin works, and mechanisms.
 Start here if you are new to Terra.

 - [**User Manual**]() covers how to interact with the Terra blockchain and participate in the network either as simply a user or a validator by running Terra Core, the official node software.